aditya08/sliding-window-kernel-kmeans/README.md

 # kernel-kmeans-bcd
-A PyTorch implementation of Block Coordinate Descent to solve the Kernel K-means clustering problem
+A PyTorch implementation of Block Coordinate Descent to solve the Kernel K-means clustering problem.